DoD-Platform-One/template/README.md

 #### Purpose and Use of The `/base` Directory

-The `/base` folder is intended for sharing common configuration and secrets among clusters operating at the same Impact Level.
+The `/base` folder is intended for sharing common configurations and secrets among clusters operating at the same Impact Level.
-The intent of the `/base` folder is to allow configuration and in some cases secrets to be shared between clusters.
+The intent of the `/base` folder is to allow common configurations and in some cases secrets to be shared between clusters.

 ##### Proper use examples